"There is no path to peace. Peace is the path."

 Reading books like The Power of Now or The Four Agreements-it is even more enjoyable when I feel the cool breeze blowing from my window and the sun kissing my skin as I am reading.

-Ordering my favorite chai tea latte at Starbucks and enjoying it as I sit and talk with my husband.
+Ordering my favorite chai tea latte at Starbucks and enjoying it as I chat with my husband.

 Thinking about all this, I realized that peace can be found in any moment of my life, but only if I choose to see it.
 If I pay attention and let myself feel it, I will recognize that peace is there, within me, waiting to be felt.
 I just have to open the door and say, "hello peace, I am ready for you!"
 What is beautiful about the word peace is that the meaning will differ from person to person.
 To some, peace may be playing golf, taking their dog for a walk, writing, dancing, running or volunteering.
 We can all take pleasure in feeling peace in our own way and we can feel it and share it with others any moment we choose to, not having to succumb to what society defines as peace.
-Most of us would enjoy that peaceful beach vacation (I know I wouldn't turn it down!) and there is nothing wrong in working towards that, if that is your goal, but don't deny yourself being happy and experiencing peace in your life now just to possibly feel it "perfectly" one day in the future.
+Most of us would enjoy that peaceful beach vacation (I know I wouldn't turn it down) and there is nothing wrong in working towards that, if that is your goal.
+But let's not deny ourselves being happy and experiencing peace in our lives now just to possibly feel it "perfectly" one day in the future.

 According to Psychology Today, "each time you smile you throw a little feel-good party in your brain.
 The act of smiling activates neural messaging that benefits your health and happiness."
 Smiling activates the release of several feel-good hormones in your body that help lower stress, alleviate pain and lifts your mood-all organically without any side effects!
 Now that sounds like a great way to bring a little peace into my life!
 It is also a great thing to teach our children when they are angry, sad or frustrated and feel stuck in their funk.
 I've found that giving my little girl a hug, smiling at her and asking her to think of something that makes her smile always helps.
 Once they smile, smile even bigger, tell them how wonderful they look and ask how they feel.
 Share with them the science behind what happens to their bodies and minds when they smile and empower them to change their mood and perspective just by smiling.
 One of the greatest moments for me is when you I see the light in my little girl's eyes and hear her giggle after being stuck in an unhappy moment.
 It's like the sun rising on a fresh new day.